darellanodev/task-eater-manager/readme.md

 - Vim plugin in VSCode to write code faster
 - Patterns
   - Singleton for classes that only have one instance like TodoList
+- Use of json-server for simulating an API

 ## Notes for VSCode